So you played your cards right and now have a big crowd in your modular stands. But are you prepared to manage the crowd?

 So what can companies do to manage a crowd while also feeling overwhelmed?
 Simple!
 Use some crowd management tactics.

-Here are some crowd management tactics that will help you have an organized experience at your display for trade shows.
+Here are some crowd management tactics that will help you have an organized experience at your display for expos.

 - Pre-Show Registrations

-If the attendees have to register for something in your trade show stands, it’s best to open the registrations before the event.
+If the attendees have to register for something in your expo stands, it’s best to open the registrations before the event.
 How does that help?
 They will register nonetheless.

 Well, if they are your portable display stands while registering they will be simply standing inside and registering.
 Is that bad?
 In most cases no. But when there are more and more people in your booth that waiting while they register it can cause problems.

 First, they will take up the majority of the exhibition space design making it difficult for other attendees to move about.
-Secondly, the idea of having to wait before the attendees can indulge in your display for trade shows can make some people leave.
+Secondly, the idea of having to wait before the attendees can indulge in your display for expos can make some people leave.

 - Booth Host

 Chaos isn’t bad as long as it is organized.
 How do you achieve that?
 Instead of having all the staff try to work their way around the crowd in their own way, have a host in your fabric exhibition stands.